Manifesto for Putting 'Chartjunk' in the Trash 2021!: Introduction

 In this, our provocation, we suggest that it is time to take out the trash: that the visualization research community put an end to the use of the word chartjunk when describing purposeful, visual design elements.
 We call on the community to acknowledge the value-laden origins of chartjunk and to begin the work of developing and adopting more precise language.

-Towards this goal we report on performance of maintenance\footnote{Artifacts from this performance can be found online: \url{https://chartjunk.art}} that enacts our own commitment to the work of maintaining a thoughtful research lexicon.
+Towards this goal we report on performance of maintenance\footnote{Artifacts from this performance can be found online: \url{https://jackwilb.github.io/chart-junk/}}\footnote{The original link had been https://chartjunk.art/, but sadly paying for a domain requires maintenance in the form of money.
+So on 9 Sept.
+2024, we removed the fun, cool custom domain.} that enacts our own commitment to the work of maintaining a thoughtful research lexicon.
 The performance consists of three actions that are representative of taking out our community's trash, inspired by the maintenance art of Mierle Laderman Ukeles.
 Ukeles' performance art blurred the lines of maintenance and art, drawing attention to all the work it takes to upkeep a home and a city.
 Our actions work to upkeep our research lexicon and resulted in a triptych of artifacts that serve as traces of our work: \begin{itemize}[nosep] \item an edit of the chartjunk \href{https://en.wikipedia.org/wiki/Chartjunk}{Wikipedia page} to provide a richer etymology of the term -- an act of maintenance activism \item a video of the first author cutting out the term chartjunk from the catalog of IEEE papers -- a demonstration of maintenance as art, and art as maintenance \item a scanned repository of the remains of the cut papers -- an invitation for the community to brainstorm new, precise terminology \end{itemize} These actions and their resulting artifacts are just a first step towards putting chartjunk in the trash.
 We call on the community to continue the maintenance of ensuring that our research lexicon is an accurate reflection of our values and our goals.